 - Replenishing tree stock through planting

-During woodland activity sessions we teach learners to look after the woodland – this is one of our ‘things we remember’ at Forest School and we discuss what that means, e.g. using natural resources from the woodland floor rather than picking leaves and flowers, taking care when looking for insects and ensuring that any found are returned to their habitat, etc.
+During woodland activity sessions we teach volunteers and visitors to look after the woodland – this is one of our ‘things we remember’ at our sessions and we discuss what that means, e.g. using natural resources from the woodland floor rather than picking leaves and flowers, taking care when looking for insects and ensuring that any found are returned to their habitat, etc.

-We involve learners in clearing away at the end of each session and leaving the woodland as they found it.
+We involve volunteers and service users in clearing away at the end of each session and leaving the woodland as they found it.

 We hold environmental sustainability as a core value.
 When resourcing our activity sessions or running training we are mindful of reducing waste and of the need to re-cycle and re-use rather than buying new.
 Through doing this we hope to demonstrate and encourage a wider respect for the environment.